 Further information, details and answers to common questions with respect to guidance can be found in the PDF of information on this page.
 This PDF will highlight changes in guidance practice as the COVID outbreak evolves.

-- Limit entry to allow for physical distancing separation of 2 metres between individuals and family groups.
-In large market spaces that may include several streets or blocks, cordon off areas to limit access to allow for 2 metre separation between individuals and physical distancing within those spaces.
+- Limit entry to allow for physical distancing separation of 2 metres between individuals and family groups within indoor and outdoor market areas equivalent to 5m2 per customer.
+In large market spaces that may include several streets or blocks, cordon off areas to limit access.

 - Minimize entry and exit points to control the number of customers.
 A single entry and exit location is the best way to manage the number of customers.